Skip to content

 Quick-add buttons

 Hover over a node to reveal a + button.
-Clicking it opens a popup where you can choose a successor component.
-The new node is automatically positioned and connected.
+Clicking it opens a popup where you can choose a successor component (action, gateway, or condition).
+The popup includes a collapsible type filter to narrow by component type.
+Selecting an action or gateway creates and connects a new node.
+Selecting a condition creates a placeholder node with the condition pre-attached to the edge.

 Similarly, hover over an edge to reveal a + button for adding a condition.